 Hangouts can also be used on a computer.
 The easiest way to get started is to use the Chrome browser and download the Hangouts extension from https://chrome.google.com/webstore/detail/google-hangouts/knipolnnllmklapflnccelgolnpehhpl

 Originally mainly aimed at business users organising a videoconference or one-to-one video chat, Zoom has become very popular for social use too and has a reputation for being easy to use.
 The free version is limited to 40 minutes per session for 3 or more participants (no limit for two people), but this may be adequate for a call with family and friends or for small non-profit organisation or small business.
 To start a Zoom call you need to register on the Zoom website and create a new meeting.
 Zoom creates a unique link for the meeting, which you then send to all participants, generally using email or WhatsApp.
 If you have the free version and want to go beyond 40 minutes you can all just click the same link again to continue.

 Details and how to get started at www.zoom.us

-This is useful for webinars.
+This is useful for webinars and larger conferences.
 The free version has quite limited features but is fine for small sessions.
 If you have an Office 365 subscription you can access all the features and hold larger webinars.
 There is a Teams app for smartphones and tablets as well.

 Details at teams.microsoft.com/start